Assorted glasses filled with different alcoholic drinks on a bar counter

 Standard Drinks = (Volume (fl oz) × ABV × 0.6)

 Both approaches deliver the same answer; choose the one that matches your measuring tools.
+This standard drink calculator formula works for beer, wine, spirits, and mixed drinks.

 Quick Reference Table for Everyday Beverages